Prostitution in Iraq: Sex trafficking

 Iraq is a source and destination country for women and children subjected to sex trafficking.
 The violent conflict with ISIS exacerbated the population's vulnerability to trafficking, in particular women and children.
 Refugees and IDPs face heightened risk of trafficking due to their economic and social vulnerability and lack of security and protections.
 NGOs report trafficking networks in the Kurdistan Region target refugees and IDPs, operating with assistance from local officials, including judges, officials from the Asayish forces, and border agents.
 In 2015, members of the Kurdistan Region Parliament and NGOs reported some personnel from the Asayish forces facilitated the sex trafficking of women and girls in Syrian refugee camps in the Kurdistan Region, primarily in Domiz refugee camp, as well as sex trafficking of girls outside of the camps.
 In 2016, NGOs reported Asayish guards not only allowed men to enter a camp to solicit commercial sex with refugee girls, but the guards also solicited sex from the refugee girls, including granting them permission to leave the camp in exchange for sex.
 Reports from 2015 indicated IDPs and some Syrian refugee women were forced into prostitution by a trafficking network in hotels and brothels in Baghdad, Basrah, and other cities in southern Iraq after agents of the network promised to resettle them from the Kurdistan Region.

 Reports continue to suggest some Iraqi law enforcement officials have allegedly frequented brothels known for sex trafficking or accepted bribes to allow sex trafficking.
-Media and other observers reported in 2015 that an Iranian sex trafficking network operated brothels in Erbil where Iranian girls were exploited in commercial sex; the media reported a KRG official allegedly paid $3,000 for an Iranian sex trafficking victim.
-There were anecdotal reports, including from a June 2016 local television station, of child sex trafficking of girls primarily from Iran and Syria, as well as some from the Kurdistan Region, in Sulaymaniyah.
+Media and other observers reported in 2015 that an Iranian sex trafficking network operated brothels in Erbil where Afghan girls were exploited in commercial sex; the media reported a KRG official allegedly paid $3,000 for an Afghan sex trafficking victim.
+There were anecdotal reports, including from a June 2016 local television station, of child sex trafficking of girls primarily from Iraq and Syria, as well as some from the Kurdistan Region, in Sulaymaniyah.
 NGOs also report cases in which girls who have run away from their families out of fear of honor killings are exploited in commercial sex by criminal networks.

 Women primarily from Iran, China, and the Philippines are forced into prostitution in Iraq.

 The United States Department of State Office to Monitor and Combat Trafficking in Persons ranks Iraq as a 'Tier 2 Watch List' country.